ss42/TOXMAP/README.md

 In terminal,

-if you have not installed cocoapods before, do so then go inside the project directory and type the following
+if you have not installed cocoapods before, do so (Instructions below) then go inside the project directory and type the following

 pod install

-# once the pod is installed open TOXMAP.xcworkspace to open the file.
+#IMPORTANT once the pod is installed, open TOXMAP.xcworkspace to open the file.

-TO INSTALL COCOAPODS
+Instruction: TO INSTALL COCOAPODS
+Type the following in terminal,

 sudo gem install cocoapods